Curriculum

 -

-Genres and identifying structure of texts
+Read various genres and identify structure of texts

 -

-Personal knowledge to connect with textual information
+Use personal knowledge to connect with textual information

 -